-- A. Automobile wrecking yard; - B. Child Care Center, under the following provisions; - 1.
-Requirements of the Oregon Building Codes (including any Fire Life Safety Code) as amended, are met. - 2.
-Operator must have the appropriate licenses required by state regulations. - C. Day Care Facility (Adult), under the following provisions - 1.
+- A. Automobile wrecking yard; - B. Child Care Center, under the following provisions: - 1.
+Operator must have the appropriate licenses required by state regulations, if applicable. - C. Day Care Facility (Adult), under the following provisions - 1.
 The structure is not a residence. - 2.
 Requirements of the Oregon Building Codes (including any Fire Life Safety Code) as amended, are met. - 3.
-Operator must have the appropriate licenses required by state regulations. - B. Day Care Facility;
+Operator must have the appropriate licenses required by state regulations. - B. Day Care Facility: